k2view-academy/K2View-Academy/articles/26_fabric_security/05_fabric_webservices_security.md

       Although the preferred way to send the JWT authentication is as an `Authorization: Bearer` header, it can also be sent as a cookie.

+3. **Open Auth (OAuth)** authorization delegation protocol, via an access token (self-encoded JWT) which is sent as `Authorization: Bearer` header
-3. **Basic Authentication**, an authentication scheme built into the HTTP protocol, which is sent as `Authorization: Basic` header.
+4. **Basic Authentication**, an authentication scheme built into the HTTP protocol, which is sent as `Authorization: Basic` header.

 ### API Key